 After visiting the Cistern, we walked down the street to the Fortress of Mazagan.
-The star form of the fortress included walls eight meters high, ten meters thick, and a patrolling walkway that was quite wide.
-We followed the path past old canons toward the busy fishing port and stopped to admire lovely panoramic views of the area.
+The star form of the fortress included walls eight meters high, ten meters thick, and a patrolling walkway atop them.
+We followed the path past old canons toward the busy fishing port and stopped to admire lovely panoramic views of El Jadida.

 After lunch, we walked down to the beach which was very windy and cold!
 Of course, it was unseasonably hot for two weeks except for our final day at the beach when the temperature dropped 20 degrees with the cold front that arrived.
 I sat in my puffy on the beach chairs as I watched the waves crash on the sand.
 Others laid covered in beach towels.
 The smart folks found some chairs behind some glass that served as a nice wind break for a much more pleasant beach day.
 I particularly liked these beach chairs.
 Each one had its own sunshade!

-Soon we headed back to Casablanca for dinner at Cabestan, a fancy restaurant.
+Soon we left El Jadida and headed back to Casablanca for dinner at Le Cabestan, a fancy restaurant.
 We were seated upstairs with a view of the Atlantic.
 The service was similar to all of our other experiences…the food generally came before we could order a drink.
 We were served a salad and fish and a pastry for dessert.
 Don’t go to this restaurant without going to the restroom….particularly men.
 Very unique…the water of the toilet cascaded down the window, I’m told!

 It was a nice final day in Morocco.
 Now we just have an 18 hour layover in Madrid tomorrow, before arriving back in the USA.
 What a good trip!
 ETB